Poet and Muse diptych

 The muse represented is Erato, muse of lyric poetry, with her usual attribute, the cithara, which she rests upon an ornately fluted column.
 The poet on the facing panel is seated, roused from his contemplation by the inspiring presence of his Muse.
 His writings, a scroll and writing tablets or small codices, lie scattered at his feet.
 His face is carefully characterized as a portrait, a man of middle age, balding, his features furrowed in thought.
 The classicizing realism and the iconographic situation, and the complete absence of any Christian symbolism whatsoever — Christian authors write under the inspiration of angels — combine to suggest a man who has been schooled in the pagan tradition, which no longer led to the traditional public cursus honorum, however, by the 5th century, and would instead have implied a man who was living secluded from public life, which had become resolutely Christian.
 W.F.
-Volback characterized this as a "private" diptych, with the implication of a limited public, perhaps even retained by its patron; Delbrueck held it apart from the consular diptychs he published and published it separately, noting that it was difficult to ascertain the purpose and occasion for its facture.
+Volbach characterized this as a "private" diptych, with the implication of a limited public, perhaps even retained by its patron; Delbrueck held it apart from the consular diptychs he published and published it separately, noting that it was difficult to ascertain the purpose and occasion for its facture.

 The diptych is conserved in the Treasury of the Duomo of Monza, near Milan.